DESY-FH-ELab/TCT-analysis/README.md

 If your headers differ from that, change the Read() method in acquisition.cc accordingly

 Execute the binary:
+> ./tct-analysis -r <path-to-project-directory>
+e.g.
+> ./tct-analysis -r /home/<user>/<my-path>/TCT-analysis/
+or if executed from /TCT-analysis/build
-> ./tct-analysis
+> ./tct-analysis -r ..

-2 - Test files
+2 - Test files, Test Sensor data

-The test data files are located at ../TCT-analysis/testdata/S57/295K/500V/.
+The test data files are located at .../TCT-analysis/testdata/S57/295K/500V/.
+The test sensor files are located at .../TCT-analysis/testsensor/.